Sir Anthony Lechmere, 1st Baronet

-Sir Anthony Lechmere, 1st Baronet (2 November 1766 – 25 March 1849) was a British baronet.
+Sir Anthony Lechmere, 1st Baronet (2 November 1766 – 25 March 1849) was an English banker.

 Life

 He was the son of Edmund Lechmere MP and his second wife Elizabeth, daughter of Rev. John Whitmore.
 He matriculated at Merton College, Oxford in 1785 aged 18.

 Lechmere was Receiver general for Worcestershire, and a banker.
 He was created a baronet on 10 December 1818.

 On 21 November 1836, Lechmere was awarded compensation of £4089 10s 3d for 286 slaves on the Virgin Islands.
 His father-in-law Joseph Berwick had a mortgage over the plantation.

 Family

 Lechmere married firstly Mary Berwick, daughter of Joseph Berwick, on 15 May 1787.
 They had the following children: